casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 A log of all transforms produced during execution, serialized as a vector of [transforms](#transformv2).

+## Entity Action Thresholds {#entity-action-thresholds}

+The minimum weight thresholds that have to be met when executing an action of a certain type.
+It serializes as three consecutive [`u8` values](./primitives.md#clvalue-numeric) as follows.

+-   `deployment`: The minimum weight threshold required to perform deployment actions as a `u8` value.

+-   `upgrade_management`: The minimum weight threshold required to perform upgrade management actions as a `u8` value.

+-   `key_management`: The minimum weight threshold required to perform key management actions as a `u8` value.

 ## EntityAddr {#entity-addr}

 The address for an `AddressableEntity`.
 It serializes as a `u8` [`EntityKindTag`](#entity-kind-tag) followed by the 32-byte buffer containing the bytes of the `hash_addr` as follows: